vibaotram/imputation/README.md

 ## run imputation, downstream analysis, and accuracy evaluation if a groundtruth is provided
 snakemake ACCURACY --sdm apptainer --configfile config/config.yaml --cores 12
 ```
 A test data set of 10 LCS samples, with 10 samples in the reference panel, and a groundtruth set of SNPs, is provided in the `test` folder.
 Scripts to run the test can be found in this [bash file](./test/run_test.sh).
+Because of the small test data, some imputation tools such as GeneImp or QUILT2 may fail with default parameter settings.

 ## Note
 Snakemake sometimes does not automatically detect the total number of cores for the pipeline, and users need to specified "--cores <N>".